 - Any other information requested by the Architectural Committee representatives in relation to review of the application.

-Your Exterior Alteration Application will most likely be approved if you meet the following criteria:
+Your application will most likely be approved if it meets the following criteria:

-- The color, style, and texture of the new materials is the same as or compatible with the existing materials of the primary dwelling.
+- The color, style, and texture of the new materials are the same as or compatible with the existing materials of the primary dwelling.

 - The style, size, and color of new windows and doors are compatible in style and proportion with those of the existing dwelling.

-- Eaves and fascias are the same depth, style, and approximate height of existing eaves and fascias.
+- Eaves and fascia are the same depth, style, and approximate height of existing eaves and fascia.